-The Group has formulated and updated from time to time an employee handbook which clearly sets out company policies and procedures, expectations for employees' conduct and behavior, employees' rights and benefits.
+The Group has formulated and updated from time to time an Employee Handbook which clearly sets out company policies and procedures, expectations for employees' conduct and behavior, employees' rights and benefits.
 We establish and implement policies that promote a harmony, respectful and safe workplace.
 The Group encourages staff of all levels to serve the community and care for those in need.
 We participated in the "Dress Casual Day" which is the annual charity event organised by the Community Chest.
-Besides, we made donation to Yang Memorial Methodist Social Service for supporting their anti-epidemic work and social services.
-The Group was awarded the Caring Company Logo by the Hong Kong Council of Social Service (HKCSS) in 2022 in recognition of our commitment in caring for our community, employees and environment over the past year.
+Besides, we continued to make donation to Yang Memorial Methodist Social Service for supporting social services.
+The Group was awarded the Caring Company Logo by the Hong Kong Council of Social Service (HKCSS) in 2023 in recognition of our commitment in caring for our community, employees and environment over the past year.

 The Group believes that people are the valuable assets of an enterprise and commits to attracting and retaining talent with diverse backgrounds for achieving sustainable growth.
-As at 31 December 2022, approximately 20% of the staff have been working for the Group for more than five years.
-Service awards were presented as tribute to staff members who have contributed to the Group for 5 and 20 years during the year.
+To show its gratitude to employees, the Group gave out festival gifts such as Easter gift basket, rice dumplings and mooncakes to our employees for festival celebration in 2023.
+As at 31 December 2023, approximately 16% of the staff have been serving the Group for more than five years.
+Service awards were presented as tribute to staff members who have contributed to the Group for 5, 10, 15 and 50 years during the year.
+Furthermore, the Company organized group gatherings including team building activity, festive lunches and annual dinner in 2023 in order to develop good sense of belonging and strong team bonding among employees.